 Tennis for the NES (1984)

 I played this a few times when babysitting.
 I already owned Racket Attack.
 I felt like I had made a bad purchase after playing NES Tennis.
 Despite coming out 4 years earlier, NES Tennis had far better gameplay than Racket Attack.
-It is completely unrealistic in terms of simulating tennis, but it at least had fun gameplay.
+It is completely unrealistic in terms of simulating tennis, but it was fun to play at least.
 The video above shows points that would leave even Bjorn Borg gassed after a few minutes.

 Recommendation – The best NES tennis game for whatever that is worth.
 Fun from a craziness standpoint, but this lacks any real contact with actual tennis minus the net & racquets.
 One plus is that I believe Mario is the umpire.